garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 ./ERC20-mod1.sol(80,1): : ASSERTION FAILS!
 ```

 which points to the incomplete modifies clause.
-When we fix the modifies close (see [this version of `transfer`](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/master/ERC20-mod2.sol#L78) with the right frame condition `VeriSol.Modifies(_balances, [mgs.sender, recipient]);`  we obtain:
+When we fix the modifies clause (see [this version of `transfer`](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/master/ERC20-mod2.sol#L78) with the right frame condition `VeriSol.Modifies(_balances, [mgs.sender, recipient]);`  we obtain:

 ```
 	*** Proof found!
 Formal Verification successful! (see boogie.txt)